morrownr/8821cu/README.md

 Note: These are general recommendations, some of which may not apply to your specific situation.

-Security: Set WPA2-AES (or WPA2-AES/WPA3-SAE mixed mode if available.)
+Security: Set WPA2-AES.
 Do not set WPA2 mixed mode or WPA or TKIP.

 Channel width for 2.4G: Set 20 MHz fixed width.
 Do not use 40 MHz or 20/40 automatic.

 Channels for 2.4G: Set channel 1 or 6 or 11 depending on the congestion at your location.
 Do not set automatic channel selection.

-Mode for 2.4G: Set N only if you no longer use B or G capable devices.
+Mode for 2.4G: Set "N only" if you no longer use B or G capable devices.

 Network names: Do not set the 2.4G Network and the 5G Network to the same name.
 Note: Unfortunately many routers come with both networks set to the same name.